Chadano/arch-install/README.md

 `cd arch-install`

-Step 6: Run the script corrisponding to the desktopp environment you wish to use **ONLY RUN ONE OF THESE**
+Step 6: Run the script corrisponding to the desktopp environment you wish to use

 `./gnome.sh` - Will install the rest of Arch Linux with the GNOME Desktop Environment

 `./xfce.sh` - Will install the rest of Arch Linux with the XFCE Desktop Environment

-Step 7: Exit the chroot and then reboot your system

-type `exit` and then type `shutdown` to shutdown your system

-Step 8: Login to your new system and enjoy :)
+`./kde.sh` - Will install the rest of Arch Linux with KDE